 123-124 AURAL PERCEPTION, ELEMENTARY.
 F and S. Quarter course.
 A course in the development of the ability to hear and grasp the rhythmic, melodic, and harmonic elements of music.
-To be taken simultaneously with Music 103-104 or Music 203-204.
-Mr. Stapert.
+To be taken simultaneously with Music 103-104 and Music 121-122.

-131-132 KEYBOARD HARMONY, AD-VANCED.
+131-132 KEYBOARD HARMONY, ADVANCED.
 F and S, quarter course.
 Continuation of 121-122.
 To be taken simultaneously with Music 203-204.
 Prerequisite: 121-122.
-Mrs. Knol.

 203 THE LITERATURE AND MATERIALS OF MUSIC.
 F. A continuation of 104.
 An introduction to tonal counterpoint.
 A study of the music of the Baroque era.
 Students intending to major in music, excepting concentrators in instrumental music education, must take 131 concurrently.
 Prerequisite: 104.
-Mr. Stapert.
+Mr. Hamersma.

 204 THE LITERATURE AND MATERIALS OF MUSIC.
 S. A continuation of 203.
 A study of the materials of traditional harmony.
 The study of the music of the Classic period.
 Students intending to major in music, excepting concentrators in instrumental music education, must take 132 concurrently.
 Prerequisite: 203.
-Mr. Stapert.
+Mr. Hamersma.

 223-224 AURAL PERCEPTION, ADVANCED.
 F and S. Quarter course.
 Continuation of 123-124.
-To be taken simultaneously with Music 203-204 or Music 303-304.
-Prerequisite: 123-124.
-Mr. Stapert.
+To be taken simultaneously with Music 203-204 and Music 131-132.
+Prerequisites: 123-124.

 303 THE LITERATURE AND MATERIALS OF MUSIC.
 F. A continuation of 204.

 Completion of the study of the materials of traditional harmony.
 A study of the music of the Romantic period.
 Prerequisite: 204.
-Mr. Hamersma.
+Not offered 1968-69.

 304 THE LITERATURE AND MATERIALS OF MUSIC.
 S. A continuation of 303.
 A study of post-romantic and contemporary music.
 Comprehensive examination on the program of basic courses in the history and structure of music.
 Prerequisite: 303.
-Mr. Hamersma.
+Not offered 1968-69.